 To assess how well the racks actually dried dishes, we immersed each item from the predetermined maximum load into a tub full of warm water and held it in the air for two seconds before placing it into the rack.
 We allowed the dishes to sit undisturbed for at least eight hours, checking about halfway through to see how it was going.
 Many racks didn’t even make it this far; they were eliminated early on for being unstable or not holding up dishes well.

-For our early 2016 update, we looked at 28 new dish racks and tested five of them head-to-head with our reigning pick, the Polder.
+For our 2017 update, we looked at 15 new dish racks and tested three of them head to head with our reigning pick, the Polder.
 We loaded just the utensil holders and stacked one side with heavy glasses to test balance before subjecting them to a variety of item-specific capacity and stability tests, including wine glasses, half and quarter cookie sheets, a heavy cast-iron Dutch oven, and thick-rimmed glass bowls.
 We also tested to see how well they could hold an estimated standard dish load (four sets of utensils, four plates, four drinking glasses, a glass serving bowl, large wooden spoon, two spatulas, a 12-inch skillet, and a 2-quart saucepan).
 We then rinsed that same set of items and set them up to dry in each rack to see how well air circulated and where the water either drained or pooled.
-We didn’t let each load sit for eight hours this time, since all the racks that made it to the drying round will dry your dishes eventually, and focused more on any spots that looked like they would hold water and create possible mold issues.
+We didn’t let each load sit for eight hours this time, because all the racks that made it to the drying round will dry your dishes eventually, and focused more on any spots that looked like they would hold water and create possible mold issues.

 In a field crowded with underperforming or overpriced dish racks, the Polder 4-Piece Advantage Dish Rack System came out on top not because of outstanding performance on any particular metric, but because it didn’t have any major flaws among the qualities we looked at, and it offered a great overall balance compared with the competition.
 It was durable, did what it was supposed to do reasonably well, and didn’t cost a (relative) bundle.
 According to a reader survey we did for our 2016 update, the major complaints people have about their current dish racks are low capacity and lack of mold resistance, and the Polder should have no issues with either.